Featured Photo by Louisiana Travel

 State Parks on the Great River Road

-    When people get together and say ‘we gotta protect this area’ you know there’s something special there.
-You might find the perfect Mississippi River vista, or learn a little history, or just soak in the nature and let it soothe the soul on your travels of the Great River Road.
+When people get together and say ‘we have to protect this area,’ you know there’s something special there.
+State Parks on the Great River Road are perfect for discovering the best Mississippi River vistas, or learning a little history, or just soaking in the nature and letting it soothe the soul on your travels of the river road.

 Fort Snelling State Park (St. Paul, MN)

 A state park in the heart of a city.
 Fort Snelling was built on a bluff to control trade and settlement on the Mississippi and Minnesota Rivers.

 Minnesota Great River Road has released a fun new site for road tripping their State Parks!
 Great River Road and Minnesota State Parks

 Itasca State Park (Park Rapids, MN)

 The very beginning is a very good place to start when it comes to the state parks.
 Your chance to walk across the Mississippi River and enjoy the over 100 lakes within the park.
 Trails galore for hiking, biking and snowmobiling.

 Many trails take you to the top of bluffs for panoramic views of the Mississippi River Valley.
 Be ready for stairs and steep climbs on the bluff trails.

 Camp 500 feet over the confluence of the Wisconsin and Mississippi rivers with hiking, canoe, and mountain bike trails.
 Free astronomy programs May thru Oct.